node-red/node-red-dashboard/README.md

 Any widget can be disabled by passing in a `msg.enabled` property set to `false;`. *Note:* this doesn't stop the widget receiving messages but does stop inputs being active and does re-style the widget.

-Most ui widgets can also be configured by using a `msg.ui_control` message - see **[config-fields.md](https://github.com/umasudhan/mdashboard/blob/master/config-fields.md)** for futher details.
+Most ui widgets can also be configured by using a `msg.ui_control` message - see **[config-fields.md](https://github.com/umasudhan/node-red-contrib-mdashboard/blob/master/config-fields.md)** for further details.

   - **Audio out** - a widget that will let you play audio (wav or mp3) or send Text to Speech (TTS) to the client.
   - **Button** - the icon can be set using either Material or fa-icons - the colour and background colour may also be set.
 If the widget is sized to 1 wide the icon has precedence.